 Option 2.
 The panel also has a burn mode.
 Here are the steps for running that process.

 - Enter the debug menu by pressing "Input,1,3,7,9" (there are other ways

-to access the debug menu)
+to access the debug menu).

-- Select "Burn Mode" from the debug menu list
+- Select Burn Mode from the debug menu list.

 If the image remains it may be officially burnt-in.
 Only time will tell.
-If you are working with a 6000 series panel the burn-in issue can be completely avoided by turning on pixel-shift.
+If you are working with a 6000U series panel (or newer) the burn-in issue can be completely avoided by turning on pixel-shift.
 Pixel-Shift re-positions the on-screen image at predetermined intervals to keep the pixels from "freezing."
 This can be located in the Settings on the Android side of the panel.
-The path is Settings > Display > Pixel Shift.
-You can select the amount of time you want between pixel shifts.
+The location is Settings > Display > Pixel Shift.